-Foundation for Carpathian Conservation (DD Board Member), the Romanian NGO was founded to establish through private land donations a permanent wildlife preserve.
+Foundation Carpathia Conservation (DD Board Member), the Romanian NGO was founded to establish through private land donations a permanent wildlife preserve.
 With more then 20,000 hectares in private trust, the FCC has become a key component of the governmet’s proposed Fagaras Nature Park. (see)

 Vacaresti Nature Park Association (DD Avisory Board Member), the association was created to protect the 180 hectare ‘nature park created in a planned reservoir abandoned in 1990.
 Natural recovery of the site has turned it into one-of-a-kind urban nature park with flora and fauna in the world. (see)

 The Maria Nobrega Foundation was established in Brazil by a member of a founding of Brazil, the UK, and the USA.
 Dan Dimancescu a Trustee of the Foundation,encouraged the Foundation to establish itself in Romania along with similar branches in the United Kingdom, the United States. (see)